-With the right type of light, you can grow your own herbs, green veggies, and small fruits indoors.
+With the right type of light, you can grow your own herbs like cilantro, green veggies, and small fruits indoors.
 However, it’s important to remember that you can’t use just any light.

 You might be wondering how to choose a grow light that best meets your need.
 More and more consumers are turning to LED lights over traditional HPS lights for several reasons.

 - LED lights are more energy efficient than HPS lights

 - LED lights can be set closer to plant and do not get as hot as HPS lights